Sedowan/ESP32_WIFI_Manager/README.md

 A minimal, responsive WiFi configuration manager for ESP32-C6 (and compatible ESP-IDF boards) based on Espressif v5.4.1.
 Provides a self-hosted web interface for scanning, connecting, and managing WiFi credentials — no firmware recompile required!

+There will be no maintance on this project.

 ---

 ## Features